ipaintcode/Coda-2-Themes/README.md

 A collection of common TextEditor themes ported to the new Coda 2

 ##Usage
-Download zip and double clip the XXX.sss themes, goto the Preferences inside Coda 2 and select the Color tab.
+Download zip and double clip the XXX.sss theme you're wish to install, goto the Preferences inside Coda 2 and select the Color tab.
 Use the Style Sheet dropdown to select the new theme just installed.
+To add more you can repeat the process or just select the entire folder contents (all XXX.sss files) and double click.